Constructive Decision Theory: Describing Decision Problems

+Denote by $\Pi_{\T}$ the set of all standard interpretations that respect theory $\T$.
+Then\\ $\Pi_{\T}$-equivalent $a$ programs and $b$ are said to be $\T$-equivalent, and we write $a\equiv_{\T} b$.
+Note that equivalence is defined relative to a given set $\Pi$ of interpretations.
+Two choices may be equivalent with respect to the set of all standard interpretations that hold a particular test $t$ to be true, but not equivalent to the larger set of all standard test interpretations.

+In this section, we demonstrate the power of our approach by developing some well-known examples of framing.
 Framing problems appear when a DM solves inconsistently two decision problems that are designed by the modeler to be equivalent or that are obviously similar after recognizing an equivalence.
 The fact that choices are syntactic objects allows us to capture framing effects.
+This is an explicit virtue of providing a framework for decision theory that is closer to the natural language DMs might use in considering their choices.

-\xam Consider the following well-known example of the effects of framing, due to McNeil et al.~\citeyear{MPST82}.
+\xam Consider the following well-known example of the effects of framing, due to McNeil et al.~(\citeyear{MPST82}).
 DMs are asked to choose between surgery or radiation therapy as a treatment for lung cancer.
 The problem is framed in two ways.
-In the what is called the \emph{survival frame}, DMs are told that, of 100 people having surgery, 90 live through the post-operative period, 68 are alive at the end of the first year, and 34 are alive at the end of five years; and of 100 people have radiation therapy, all live through the treatment, 77 are alive at the end of the first year, and 22 are alive at the end of five years.
+In the \emph{survival frame}, DMs are told that, of 100 people having surgery, 90 live through the post-operative period, 68 are alive at the end of the first year, and 34 are alive at the end of five years; and of 100 people have radiation therapy, all live through the treatment, 77 are alive at the end of the first year, and 22 are alive at the end of five years.
 In the \emph{mortality frame}, DMs are told that of 100 people having surgery, 10 die during the post-operative period, 32 die by the end of the first year, and 66 die by the end of five years; and of 100 people having radiation therapy, none die during the treatment, 23 die by the end of the first year, and 78 die by the end of five years.
 Inspection shows that the outcomes are equivalent in the two frames---90 of 100 people living is the same as 10 out of 100 dying, and so on.
 Although one might have expected the two groups to respond to the data in similar fashion, this was not the case.
 While only 18\% of DMs prefer radiation therapy in the survival frame, the number goes up to 44\% in the mortality frame.

 We can represent this example in our framework as follows.
 We assume that we have the following tests: \begin{itemize} \item $RT$, which intuitively represents `100 people have radiation therapy'; \item $S$, which intuitively represents `100 people have surgery'; \item $L_i(k)$, for $i = 0, 1, 5$ and $k = 0, \ldots, 100$, which intuitively represents that $k$ out of 100 people live through the post-operative period (if $i =0$), are alive after the first year (if $i=1)$, and are alive after five years (if $i=5$); \item $D_i(k)$, for $i = 0, 1, 5$ and $k = 0, \ldots, 100$, which is like $L_i(k)$, except `live/alive' are replaced by `die/dead'. \end{itemize} In addition, we assume that we have primitive programs $a_S$ and $a_R$ that represent `perform surgery' and `perform radiation theory'.
 With these tests, we can characterize the description of the survival frame by the following test $t_1$: